SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 • Click on Approve/Deny button from the Ribbon menu.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 18
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.23

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 23
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.23

-Go through Approve or Deny Script Wizard to approve the script for installing Adobe Acrobat Reader x64 from Windows Package Manager using the WinGet tool and SCCM.
+You can approve the script for installing Adobe Acrobat Reader x64 from Windows Package Manager using the WinGet tool and SCCM by going through the Approve or Deny Script Wizard.

 • Click on the Next Button from Specify Script Details page.
 You can review the script from this page and decide to Approve or Deny it.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 19
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.24

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 24
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.24

 You have an option to Approve or Deny the script from the Script approval page of Approve or Deny Script wizard.
 You get a message that this script requires approval before it can run.